rsdoiel/antenna/science_and_technology.md

 ---

-## Bosses weren’t being paranoid: Remote workers more likely to start their own biz
+## Bosses weren’t being paranoid: Remote workers more likely to start own biz

-date: 2025-05-12, updated: 2025-05-12, from: The Register (UK I.T.
+date: 2025-05-12, updated: 2025-05-13, from: The Register (UK I.T.
 News)

 <h4>All those return to office mandates make a lot more sense now</h4> <p>Companies with higher levels of remote work during the COVID-19 pandemic saw more of their employees launch startups, economists have found.
 They argue this entrepreneurial spillover is a factor policymakers and firms should weigh when shaping remote work policies.…</p>